sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ![Output of the compile batch file](./img/CompileSource/compile_me_batch_file.png)

 * Hey presto!
 You have your newly compiled firmware binary!

+You can then use (e.g.) the [SparkFun RTK Firmware Uploader](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader) to upload the binary onto the ESP32.

 ### Running the Dockerfile manually